os-migrate/os-migrate/docs/src/devel/dev-env-setup.rst

    ./toolbox/run make test-func

-To run functional tests for just the resource you’re working on, run e.g.:
+To run functional tests for just the resource you're working on, run e.g.:

 ::